al-ce/hbac.nvim/README.md

 - `hbac_rename_stored_pins` - rename the selected set of stored pins.
 Default `<M-r>`
 - `hbac_clear_pin_storage` - delete all stored pins (with confirmation).
 Default `<M-d>`
 - `hbac_preview_stored_pins` - open a new picker to preview the selected set of stored pins. `<Esc>` will close the previewer and return to the storage picker.
 The results from this picker can be sent to the quickfix list or a trouble window.
 Default `<C-p>`
 - `hbac_update_stored_pins` - update the selected stored pins entry with the currently pinned buffers.
 Default `<M-u>`.
+- `hbac_add_cur_buf_to_entry` - add the current buffer to the selected storage entries.
+Default `<M-b>`

+Note that most of these actions are exposed functions in the `hbac.storage` module and can be called directly, but the storage picker makes it easy to handle all these actions.

 https://github.com/al-ce/hbac.nvim/assets/23170004/17948123-2f2d-4070-89b7-334fcff656e6